redflaggpl/simplesns/README.md

 # simplesns
-Playing with Python and Flesk
+Playing with Python and Flask